 Make sure you’re absolutely clear on what your forbearance plan requires in regard to repayment.
 You’ll need to budget well ahead of time to ensure you can meet your obligations.

-What to Do If You Don’t Have a Federally Backed Loan
+Mortgage Help If You Don’t Have a Federally-Backed Loan

 - Refinancing, which could help you lower your monthly payments